 Crippling Leviathan: How Foreign Subversion Weakens the State.
-Forthcoming from Cornell University Press (available April 2020).
+2020.
+Ithaca, NY: Cornell University Press (available April 2020).

 Policymakers worry that so-called “ungoverned spaces” pose dangers to security and development.
 Why do such spaces exist beyond the authority of the state?
 Previous scholarship addresses this question with a list of domestic failures and has overlooked the crucial role that international politics play.
 This book argues that foreign subversion undermines state authority and promotes ungoverned space.
 Enemy states empower insurgents to destabilize the state and create ungoverned territory.
 This kind of foreign subversion is a powerful instrument of modern statecraft – one that is less visible and less costly than conventional force but has insidious effects on governance in the target state.
 To demonstrate the harmful consequences of foreign subversion for state authority, the book marshals a wealth of evidence – including statistical analysis using an original measure of state authority.
 It also presents in-depth studies of Russia’s relations with the post-Soviet states, Malaysian subversion of the Philippines in the 1970s, and Thai subversion of Vietnamese-occupied Cambodia in the 1980s.
 The evidence is powerful and persuasive: foreign subversion weakens the state.
 This book challenges the conventional wisdom on statebuilding, which has long held that conflict promotes the development of strong, territorially consolidated states.
 It argues instead that conflictual international politics prevent state development and degrade state authority.
 The book also illuminates the use of subversion as an underappreciated but important feature of modern statecraft.
 Rather than resort to war, states resort to subversion.
 Policymakers interested in ameliorating the consequences of ungoverned space must recognize the international roots that sustain weak statehood.